 Does my bird need extra vitamins, minerals or amino-acids?

-What pointers should I remember about feeding my African grey?
+What pointers should I remember about feeding my African gray?

 A few pointers below:

-– Fresh water should be provided and changed every day, to prevent bacteria from accumulating.
+- Freshwater should provide and change every day, to prevent bacteria from accumulating.

 - Seeds should only account for a portion of your African grey’s diet

-– All food should be washed before serving to remove contaminants
+- All food should wash before serving to remove contaminants

-Is there anything else that will be needed for my African grey besides Bird Street Bistro?
+Is there anything else that will be needed for my African gray besides Bird Street Bistro?

-How can I get my African grey to eat this?
+How can I get my African gray to eat this?
 They just will not eat it!

-Just like children (and adults) it will take time for African greys to get used to new food.
-A routine should be developed so they can expect when they will receive food.
+Just like children (and adults), it will take time for African greys to get used to the new food.
+A routine should develop so they can expect when they will receive food.
 Once in the morning and once in the early evening will work just fine.

 Dicing their food into pieces helps new food blend in.
 If you find your African grey ignoring their food, that does not mean you should give up!
-Be persistent when introducing required food, this is all crucial for a nutritious, balanced, and healthy diet.
-Please do make sure food is removed before it goes bad (this is usually about 2 hours after serving), bacteria and fungi can grow in your African grey’s food and the food bowl itself (do remember to clean the food bowl frequently).
+Be persistent when introducing require food, this is all crucial for a nutritious, balanced, and healthy diet.
+Please do make sure food is removing before it goes bad (this is usually about 2 hours after serving).
+Bacteria and fungi can grow in your African grey’s food.
+The food bowl itself (do remember to clean the food bowl frequently).

 Please do leave a comment, share this post, and let us know what you think.
 We love hearing from our customers it gives us wings!